Technology

 ApproachTypical cost profileLatency profileOps complexity

-Dedicated hosted endpoint (reserved)Predictable spend; discounts vs on-demand at steady loadStable p95; less noisy-neighbor riskMedium (vendor + traffic shaping)
+Dedicated hosted endpoint (reserved)Predictable spend; discounts tied to committed usageStable p95; less noisy-neighbor behaviorMedium (traffic shaping + vendor coordination)

-Edge/on-device inference (hybrid)Shifts cost from cloud to client; reduces server tokensBest for instant local tasks; sync adds complexityHigh (model distillation + device matrix)
+Edge/on-device inference (hybrid)Moves some cost to the client; reduces server-side tokensInstant for local tasks; cloud sync adds edge casesHigh (distillation, updates, device variance)

-Tool calls are a tax—make them earn it
+Tool calls are a tax; pay it only when it buys accuracy

-Below is a simplified pattern teams use to enforce budgets and prevent runaway agent loops in production.
+Below is a simplified pattern teams use to keep agent flows bounded and billable.

 # Pseudocode: inference guardrails